 Dr Roy Larick

 Dr Roy Larick is currently Adjunct Assistant Professor of Anthropology at the University of Iowa.
+He specializes in historical tours of Europe.

 Dr Roy Larick has worked in the Périgord region of southwest France for more than 10 years as Associate of the Direction des Antiquités Préhistoriques d’Aquitaine.